 Who is writing?

 I’m Miriam.
 After completing my M.A. in Media and Cultural Studies in Dusseldorf (Germany) and Naples (Italy) I worked for five years in the online sector.
 The need to give my creative side new space has brought me to mosaic.
 After a few courses in Germany and Italy, I was fascinated by the possibilities the medium offers.
 Due to my experience with the web, I felt that reporting online about the subject would be a great idea.
 Since the first article appeared in this blog I have seen many interesting people, exhibitions and places.
 With this experience, my curiosity about mosaic art has continued to grow.
 In September 2013, I quit my job and moved to Spilimbergo (Northern Italy) to learn the mosaic craft from the bottom up in an intensive training.
-Here you can keep track of my experiences at the Scuola Mosaicisti del Friuli.
-Now I am back in Germany and pass on my knowledge about mosaics writing for my blog and giving mosaic workshops in the mused academy and special events.
+Here you can read about my experiences at the Scuola Mosaicisti del Friuli.
+Back in Germany since 2015, I pass on my knowledge about mosaics writing for my blog and giving mosaic workshops in the mused academy and special events.

 Since 2016, a team of authors contributes articles to this blog.
 If you want to join the mused team of authors, let me know.